kmkr/splendid-nudibranch/content.md

 Loc		Dumaguete, The Philippines
 Tags	2013 eel
 Latin	Gymnothorax thyrsoideus
-Desc	Moray eels are shy creatures, mostly seen peeking out from rocks and coral formations.
+Desc	Moray eels are shy creatures mostly seen peeking out from rocks and coral formations, only their heads exposed.
 Most of the long slender body is hidden inside crevices, in which it retreats if you come too near.

 DSC00792.jpg